Federal Authorities Confirm Sighting of Yet Another UFO, This Time in New Mexico

 Following a debrief with our Flight Crew and additional information received, we can confirm this radio transmission was from American Airlines Flight 2292 on Feb.
 21. For any additional questions on this, we encourage you to reach out to the FBI.

-More recently, the Federation Aviation Administration also confirmed that the incident had occurred, releasing a curt explanation:
+More recently, the Federal Aviation Administration also confirmed that the incident had occurred, releasing a curt explanation:

 A pilot reported seeing an object over New Mexico shortly after noon local time on Sunday, Feb.
 21, 2021.
 FAA air traffic controllers did not see any object in the area on their radarscopes.